joeybrown-ctrl/workout-tracker/README.md

 This is a workout tracker app that allows the user to view, create and track daily workouts.
 The user can log multiple exercises within a workout, as well as tracking the exercise names, types, weight, sets, reps and the duration.
 The user is given the option of choosing either a resistance or cardio workout.
 The latter allows the user to track their distance traveled.

-This app uses a Mongo database using Mongo Atlas wtih a Mongoose Schema.
-Routes are handles using Express.
+This app uses a Mongo database using Mongo Atlas with a Mongoose Schema.
+Routes are handled using Express.

   <hr>